Screening Management Software for Population-Based Programmes

 Cervical cancer screening

-RADventure has designed and operated cervical cancer screening platforms in the Netherlands since the late 1990s, supporting large-scale organised screening programmes.
-The CIS (Cervix Information System) has supported the Dutch National Screening Programme since 1999, administering more than six million women over time.
-Earlier regional systems such as CERIS (1998–2011) were migrated into CIS.
-RADventure systems support call–recall, results tracking, treatment follow-up, registry synchronisation, and integration for HPV-based screening and self-sampling initiatives.
+RADventure has designed and operated cervical cancer screening platforms in the Netherlands since the late 1990s, supporting large-scale organised programmes.
+The CIS has supported the Dutch National Screening Programme since 1999, covering over six million women.
+Earlier systems such as CERIS were migrated into CIS.

 Colorectal cancer screening